Informational Overview for Students with Disabilities

 NCK Tech acknowledges that traditional methods, programs and services are not always appropriate or sufficient to accommodate the limitations experienced by some qualified persons with disabilities.
 When a student’s disability prevents him/her from fulfilling a course requirement through conventional procedures, consideration will be given to alternatives, keeping in mind that academic standards must be maintained.

-Services are provided through Student Accessibility Services (SAS) staff located in the Resource Center on the Beloit Campus and in Student Services at the Hays Campus.
+Services are provided through Student Accessibility Services (SAS) staff located in the Student Union on the Beloit Campus and in Student Services at the Hays Campus.

 Students are encouraged to make timely and appropriate disclosures and requests, at least two weeks in advance of a course, program, or activity for which an accommodation is requested (or as soon as realistically possible) to allow adequate time for accommodation services to be set in place.